AlexandreDecan/sismic/docs/index.rst

 The Sismic library is written in a modular way:

- - The semantics of the statechart simulator is based on the specification of the SCXML semantics (with a few exceptions), and can be easily tuned to other semantics.
+ - The semantics of the statechart interpreter is based on the specification of the SCXML semantics (with a few exceptions), and can be easily tuned to other semantics.
  - While currently, guards and actions are expressed in Python, this support can be easily extended to other languages.